 A Brief History of Natural Soap

-As the Soap Industry gained momentum in England, it became classed as a luxury item and heavily taxed and soap became inaffordable across society.
-Early 1900, the British medical profession highlighted the necessity of personal hygiene to keep infectious disease at bay, this tax was decreased and slowly hygiene and health standards improved.
+Just as the Soap Industry gained momentum in England, it became classed as a luxury item and heavily taxed making it inaffordable across society.
+Eventually the British medical profession highlighted the necessity of personal hygiene to keep infectious disease at bay, this tax was decreased and slowly hygiene and health standards improved.

 Thankfully today, natural soap is cherished once again for its purity, tradition, and effectiveness—connecting us to centuries of wisdom in every bar.